 - RGP: Rolled gold plate

-The value of 18KT gold plated jewelry is determined by the amount of gold the item contains, so the actual worth of a gold plated piece is negligible since it contains almost no gold.
+Each of these markings signifies a different way in which the gold was applied to the underlying metal.
+The value of 18K gold plated jewelry is determined by the amount of gold the item contains, so the actual worth of a gold plated piece is negligible since it contains almost no gold.

-Most 18KT gold plated jewelry is relatively inexpensive compared to solid gold or gold-filled jewelry because it contains very little gold.
-Instead, the retail cost of 18KT HGE jewelry depends on other factors, such as the underlying metal and whether the item uses other valuable materials, such as gemstones.
+Most 18K gold plated jewelry is relatively inexpensive compared to solid gold or gold-filled jewelry because it contains very little gold.
+Instead, the retail cost of 18K HGE jewelry depends on other factors, such as the underlying metal and whether the item uses other valuable materials like gemstones.

 We researched 18K gold plated jewelry on various retailers and catalogs and found that the approximate retail prices for these pieces are:

-- 18KT HGE Necklace: Around $5 to $20, although a few gold-plated sterling silver pieces retail for $150 to $200.
-View 18KT gold plated necklace prices on Amazon (paid partner link).
+- 18K HGE necklace: Around $5 to $20, although some gold-plated sterling silver pieces retail for $150 to $200; view 18K gold plated necklaces on Amazon

-- 18KT HGE Ring: As low as $2 up to $25, and much more for 18KT gold plated rings set with diamonds or other gemstones.
-View 18KT gold plated ring prices on Amazon (paid partner link).
+- 18K HGE ring: As low as $2 up to $25, and much more for 18K gold plated rings set with diamonds or other gemstones; view 18K gold plated rings on Amazon

-The value of 18KT HGE jewelry is very low.
-For example, a necklace with three square inches of surface area (such as a thick gold-plated necklace chain) and a standard gold plating thickness of 0.8 microns (30 microinches) would be worth around $1 in gold scrap value.
-You can calculate the exact gold value of 18KT gold plated jewelry with this gold plating calculator from Gold-N-Scrap.
+The scrap value of 18K HGE jewelry is very low.
+For example, a necklace with three square inches of surface area (such as a thick gold-plated chain) and a standard gold plating thickness of 0.8 microns (30 microinches) would be worth less than $2 in gold scrap value.
+You can calculate the exact gold value of 18K gold plated jewelry with Gold-N-Scrap’s gold plating calculator.

-Scrap gold buyers — including jewelry stores, online gold buyers, and pawn shops — do not generally accept gold plated jewelry.
-If you’re interested in selling gold plated jewelry, your best bet is probably to sell it yourself as used jewelry through websites such as eBay or Craigslist.
+Scrap gold buyers — including jewelry stores, online gold buyers, and pawn shops — do not generally accept gold-plated jewelry.
+If you’re interested in selling gold plated jewelry, your best bet is probably to sell it yourself as used jewelry through websites such as eBay, Facebook Marketplace, or Craigslist.